javedali99/python-resources-for-earth-sciences/README.md

 # Earth System Science

-- ESBMTK - The Earth Sciences Box Modeling Toolkit: ESBMTK is a python library that aims to simplify typical box modeling projects in the Earth-Sciences.
-It uses a declarative approach to describe models, and abstracts typical modeling tasks like gas-exchange and carbonate dissolution through python classes.
+- [ESBMTK](https://esbmtk.readthedocs.io/en/latest): The Earth Sciences Box Modeling Toolkit (ESBMTK) is a Python library that aims to simplify typical box modeling projects in the Earth-Sciences.
+It uses a declarative approach to describe models, and abstracts typical modeling tasks like gas exchange and carbonate dissolution through Python classes.
 See the manual at https://esbmtk.readthedocs.io/en/latest for installation instructions usage, and example code.